fourmolu/fourmolu/web/site/pages/config/local-modules.md

 $info$

-You usually won't need to specify those manually.
-Fourmolu will fetch those from the Cabal project file.
+Modules to consider as part of the current Cabal package, for the [`import-grouping`](/config/import-grouping) option.

-See [`import-grouping`](/config/import-grouping) for more info.
+This is automatically detected from the Cabal file, but can be useful to set manually when you don't have a Cabal file.